uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 - Bucket mapping file: File that maps authorization designations to parent level bucket locations.

-- Bucket manifest file: Created for each submission and contains file level information (i.e. name, size, md5sum)
+- Bucket manifest file: Created for each submission and contains file level information (i.e. name, size, md5sum).

-- Indexing manifest: Created for each submission and submits both authorization and file level information into the [Indexd microservice](https://github.com/uc-cdis/indexd).
+- Indexing manifest: Created for each submission and submits both authorization and file level information into the [Indexd microservice][indexd github].

 The creation and submission of these files is covered below.